sstarunkumar/sstarunkumar/README.md

-# 👋 Hello there, I'm Sarun Kumar
+# 👋 Hello there, I'm Tarun Kumar

 Welcome to my GitHub! 🚀